View Printable PDF Version |

 Brown HK, Stoll BS, Nicosia SV, et al.

-Uterine junctional zone: correlation between histologic findings and MR imaging.
+Uterine junctional zone: correlation between histologic findings and MR

 Radiology.